-PROPOSAL EVALUATION PROCESS FOR RFP No.: UTS/A## SOURCING EVENT NAME
+PROPOSAL EVALUATION PROCESS FOR

+RFP No.: UTS/A## SOURCING EVENT NAME

 Each Team Member will evaluate all proposals received, including the Proposer's response to the Supplier Survey and any additional materials/information submitted.
 Each Team Member is entitled to one score for each Evaluation Category, for each proposal submitted, excluding Cost and HUB Plan.
-The Strategic Services Group (SSG) of the UT Alliance will evaluate and score Cost and the UT System HUB Office will evaluate and score the HUB Plan.
-Upon completion of the evaluation, the SSG will tabulate the results and identify the top rated Proposer(s) for consideration.
+The Strategic Services Group (SSG) of the UT Alliance will evaluate and score Cost, UT System HUB Office will evaluate HUB Plan, and Alliance Legal Counsel will review and provide feedback to assist sourcing lead in scoring redlines to the Agreement/Standard Terms & Conditions.
+Upon completion of the evaluation, the SSG will tabulate the results and identify the top-rated Proposer(s) for consideration.

 Listed below are the Evaluation Categories and the assigned weighted values for each Evaluation Category.
-The Evaluation Team will score the first Evaluation Categories as either Acceptable or Unacceptable, and Evaluation Categories 2-9 will be scored from 0 to 4.
+The Evaluation Team will score the first Evaluation Categories as either Acceptable or Unacceptable, and Evaluation Categories 2-10 will be scored from 0 to 4.
 Scores are defined per the attached Table 1, Definition of Scores.
 Each Evaluator will enter their scores and comments (if any) on the attached Evaluation Score Sheet and sign the Evaluation Certification Form below.
-The signed Evaluation Certification Form and the completed Evaluation Score Sheet are to be returned on or before Date to Sourcing Lead via email: name@mdanderson.org
+The signed Evaluation Certification Form and the completed Evaluation Score Sheet are to be returned on or before the evaluation due date to Sourcing Lead via email: name@mdanderson.org